 Methane Yield (MY – m3-CH4/t-VS): MY=MPROL/1000

-The analysis was performed as follows: i) descriptive analysis of data, ii) removal of outliers based on quartiles criteria, iii) standardisation of data, iv) PCA analysis, v) desirability function for maximisation of both profit and emissions savings for heat and only profit.
+The analysis was performed as follows: i) descriptive analysis of data, ii) removal of outliers based on quartiles criteria, iii) standardisation of data, iv) PCA analysis, v) desirability function for optimisation of both profit and emissions savings for heat and only profit.
 The profit calculation considered a biomethane facility, with a digester of 4723 m3 of working volume, producing biogas with 55% methane from silage with 25% of VS in the wet weight.
 The price of the silage was fixed at €35 per t-wet.
 Data for capex and opex and emissions savings were obtained from Beausang et al. (2024).
 The statistical analysis was performed in RStudio 2023.12.1 Build 402.

 Results